pemoreau/advent-of-code/README.md

 This approach solved the problems in ~100s, using 70.10^6 states.

 Later, I reused the code using abstract interpretation to cut search branches when z cannot reach the value 0.
 This reduced the computation to less than 8 seconds.

+I noted that the exploration can be done in parallel.
+I just spawn some goroutines and the time decreased to 2.5 seconds.

 ## [Day 25: Sea Cucumber](https://adventofcode.com/2021/day/25)